Jordan Cox (cricketer): Domestic career

 He was part of the Oval Invincibles squad for the 2021 season of The Hundred, having been selected in the Wildcard Draft in the run up to the start of the competition.
-Although he did not play a match for the side during the season, he was retained for the 2022 season.
+Although he did not play a match for the team during the season, he was retained for the 2022 season.
 Cox holds an Australian passport and over the 2021/22 English off-season he played grade cricket for Mosman Cricket Club, having played for Eastern Suburbs the previous season.

-In December 2021, he was recruited by Big Bash League side Hobart Hurricanes as a replacement for the opening match of their 2021-22 season.
+In December 2021, he was recruited by Big Bash League team Hobart Hurricanes as a replacement for the opening match of their 2021–22 season.
 He has since gone on to play in multiple franchise leagues around the world between 2022 and 2024, including in Sri Lanka, South Africa, and Pakistan.
-In the 2023-24 edition of the Big Bash League, he represented Melbourne Renegades.
+In the 2023–24 edition of the Big Bash League, he represented Melbourne Renegades.

 In October 2023, Cox signed for Essex on a three-year contract, making his debut the following April away to Nottinghamshire.
 He scored his first century in Essex colours in only his second match, at home to old club Kent and went on to finish his first season in Chelmsford with over 1,000 runs in all formats.

 In July 2025, Cox scored his highest score in T20 Blast, scoring 139* off 60 Balls against Hampshire.

 Cox was named 2025 Professional Cricketers' Association Men's Player of the Year.

+In December 2025, he was bought by the Indian Premier League team Royal Challengers Bengaluru for his base price of ₹75 Lakh ahead of the 2026 season.